vippsas/vipps-developers/README.md

 * Bank account number
 * Credit card number

-You can use tyhis test user to in the test app.
+You can use this test user to in the test app.

 #### Creating additional test users